Symmetric spaces as adjoint orbits and their geometries: On the geometry of symmetric spaces and associated bundles: geodesics and curvature

 \subsection{Geodesics on symmetric flag spaces and their cotangent spaces}

-Considering the essential aspects of the former section, let us describe some geodesics on every studied flag symmetric space appearing in this paper.
+Considering the essential aspects of the former section, let us describe some geodesics of every studied flag symmetric space that appears in this paper.
 To do so, recall that the tangent vector space to the adjoint orbit at the origin can be expressed in the following ways (direct sums):

 Hence, every $X\in \mathfrak{m}_G$ admits the decompositions

 With a canonical connection given by the Cartan--Killing form over $G/Z_\Theta$, the maximal geodesics are the curves

 where $\pi_G : G \rightarrow G/Z_\Theta $ is the canonical projection defined by $g\in G \mapsto g\cdot o$, with $o = 1\cdot Z_\Theta $.
 The maximal geodesics in $G/P_\Theta = U/U_\Theta$ are the curves